-Keke Palmer's blunt bob gets the retro treatment with the flipped ends and side part, which is clipped back with a jeweled hair clip, such as the Tzoxal Rhinestone Hair Clips ($13).
+Keke Palmer's blunt bob gets the retro treatment with the flipped ends and side part clipped back with a jeweled hair clip.
 To copy her look, blow dry your hair with a round brush and flip the ends up.
 Use a wide barrel curling iron as needed to give those flipped-up ends a little more staying power.
-Finish off your 60s glam look with a touch of hair spray.
+Finish off your '60s glam look with a touch of hair spray.

 Miley Cyrus' wavy shag is a modern and fun way to give your thin locks some volume.
 Unlike the retro shags with the longer bangs, Cyrus keeps her bangs a shorter fringe and plays up her natural curly texture to make her hair look thicker.
 Keeping your roots a little darker than the rest of your hair is another trick to give your hair more dimension and to fake fullness.

 Olivia Munn's lob haircut has minimal layers, baby caramel highlights, and lots of shine.
 All of these factors help to give thin hair the illusion of fullness.
 Her sleek and shiny style is easy to pull off, too.
 To copy her look, work in a straightening balm such as Bumble & bumble's Straight Blow Dry ($32) while hair is still wet, and dry with a paddle brush to smooth hair.